 Licenses are available at a reduced rate in a variety of situations.
 This includes anglers who are blind, developmentally disabled, or mobility impaired, as well as disabled or recovering veterans and low-income seniors.
 These discounted licenses are usually sold for around $8.

 To apply for a reduced-fee license, simply fill in the appropriate form and submit it to the CDFW along with any necessary evidence.
 For example, disabled veterans will need a letter from the Veteran’s Administration stating that they were honorably discharged and have a service-connected disability rating of 50% or greater.

-Anglers fishing for Steelhead, Spiny Lobster, and Sturgeon in California must have the appropriate report cards.
+Anglers fishing for Steelhead, Spiny Lobster, and Sturgeon in California must have the appropriate report cards along with their licenses.
 A North Coast Salmon report card is also mandatory when fishing for Salmon in the Klamath, Trinity, and Smith Rivers.
 You would also need a validation to take Abalone, but they’re currently closed for harvest, so these aren’t available at the moment.

 |Report Card Type||Cost|

 |Salmon (Smith or Klamath-Trinity River Systems)||$7.56|

 Remember to return your report card to the California Department of Fish and Wildlife by January 31 of the following year, or by April 30 of the current year for Spiny Lobster.
 You can report your card online or mail it to the address on the card.

 Ocean Enhancement Validation